Finite-Sample and Distribution-Free Fair Classification: Optimal Trade-off Between Excess Risk and Fairness, and the Cost of Group-Blindness: Preliminaries

-To quantify algorithmic fairness in the classification problems, several group fairness notions have been proposed \citep{calders2009building, hardt2016equality, corbett2017algorithmic, berk2021fairness}, and the unfairness measures have been used to quantify the deviation from the exact fairness \citep{chzhen2022minimax}.
-The methods and techniques developed in this paper are applicable to most of these group fairness notions.
-In the following, we introduce the notion of equality of opportunity with binary sensitive attributes as an example and defer the definitions of other commonly used fairness notions with multiclass sensitive attributes to Section A of the supplement \citep{hou2024supplement}.
+To quantify algorithmic fairness in classification, various group fairness notions have been proposed \citep{calders2009building, hardt2016equality, corbett2017algorithmic, berk2021fairness}.
+The methods developed here apply broadly across these notions.
+As an illustration, we present equality of opportunity (EOO) with binary sensitive attributes, deferring other common definitions with multiclass sensitive attributes to Section A of the Supplement.